 Residents enjoy a mild Mediterranean climate, with warm dry summers, cold wet winters, and occasional morning fog, all of which have made in the area supportive of agriculture for many years.
 But, the city’s legacy of ecological awareness may also be due in part to its connection to the renowned naturalist John Muir, who lived in Martinez from 1880 to his death in 1914.

-Residents of Martinez can sign up for garbage and recycling collection through Allied Waste Management.
+Residents of Martinez can sign up for garbage and recycling collection through Republic Services.
 However, old TVs, tires, appliances, mattresses, and other bulky items, and mercury-containing bulbs are not suitable for either garbage or recycling collection.
 Fast Haul can deliver your unacceptable recyclables, HHW or propane tanks to the appropriate collection station.
 If you live in the Martinez area, and you have bulk items, extra garbage, construction debris, unwanted electronics, discarded furniture, or other items not suitable for standard trash or recycling pick-up, contact Fast Haul as we provide the following services:

 Residential Junk Removal and Trash Hauling in Martinez